pjmaechling/mmpi/README.md

 Philip James Maechling
 pjmaechling@yahoo.com

+== Example invocation ==
 Example Call:
 %qsub -A Equake_SS -n 2 -t 10 --mode c16 mmpi # Measures 32 cores on 2 nodes
 %qsub -A Equake_SS -n 32 -t 10 —mode c1 mmpi # Measures 32 cores on 32 nodes

+== Measuring a new machine ==
+To measure a new machine, the most common changes required are:
+New makefile that works on system under test
+Job submission script with appropriate parameters such as cores per node The mmpi2mat.py script will often need to be updated to properly scan the measurement output file.

+== File Formats ==
+1. Measurement file format
+2. matlab file format
+3. matlab plot formats

+== Program Limits ==

 Please note the program limits defined in the mmpi.h amd mmsg.h configuration files.
 These can be changed